rosariogomezcor/fancy-auth/README.md

 # fancy-auth
-Simple but fancy auth app
+Simple but fancy auth app with passport package